CSCE313-SU23-Kebo/exam-2-2a/README.md

-# Performance optimization with threading
+# Exam 2.2.a: Performance optimization with threading

 This program approximates the value of pi using the Riemann sum method.